photoprism/photoprism/SPONSORS.md

 You can find us on [GitHub Sponsors](https://github.com/sponsors/photoprism), [Patreon](https://www.patreon.com/photoprism), and [PayPal](https://www.paypal.me/photoprism).

+### Cryptocurrencies ###

-We are excited to now also accept donations via the following cryptocurrencies:
+We've listened to the crypto lovers in our community and are excited to now accept donations via the following addresses:

 ##### Bitcoin #####